Funfetti Cinnamon Rolls

-- Place warm water in a small bowl.
+- Place warm water in a large bowl.
 Sprinkle the yeast on top of the water.
-Stir around with a fork or spoon and allow to rest and activate for 10 minutes.
+Whisk with a fork, wooden spoon, or spatula and allow to rest and activate for 10 minutes.

 - Gradually stir in flour.
 If using a stand mixer, use your dough hook.
 If mixing by hand, continue to use a wooden spoon.
 Add 3 cups of flour, allow dough to come together, then add the softened butter and continue to blend.
-When butter is mostly incorporated, add the remaining 1 and ½ cups of flour and blend until dough has completely come together.
-Add the sprinkles and continue to blend the dough until it has picked up all of the sprinkles.
-It should easily pull away from the sides of your bowl and dough hook or spoon.
+When butter is mostly incorporated, add the remaining 1 and ½ cups of flour and blend until dough has mostly come together.
+It may still be shaggy, but it should pull away from the sides of the bowl fairly easily.

-- Using a rolling pin, roll the dough out into a rectangle 12" x 18" in size.
+- Using a rolling pin, roll the dough out into a rectangle approximately 12" x 18" in size.
 Dough will be very elastic, so be patient and keep rolling.
-Using a spatula, spread the filling evenly over the dough, all the way to the edges of the rectangle on all four sides.
+There is no need to rush this step.

 ASSEMBLE AND BAKE THE DOUGH

-- When roll dough has risen, preheat the oven to 350ºF (177ºC).
-Bake the rolls for 30-35 minutes or until rolls just start to brown on top.
+- When cinnamon roll dough has risen, preheat the oven to 350ºF (177ºC).
+Bake the rolls for 28-32 minutes or until rolls just start to brown on top.
 You can cover the rolls with foil to prevent browning, if desired.
-Remove from oven and allow to cool for 15 minutes while you prepare the cream cheese frosting.
+Remove from the oven and allow to cool for 15 minutes while you prepare the cream cheese frosting.

 CREAM CHEESE FROSTING